Two Tom Weiskopf designs in a boulder-strewn corner of the Sonoran — the standard-bearer for high-end public desert golf.

 What is the hardest hole at Troon North?

-Pinnacle's 16th — a 609-yard par 5 through steep arroyos.
+Pinnacle's 14th — a 609-yard par 5 through steep arroyos, the course's longest hole.
 On Monument, the four holes exceeding 500 yards test long hitters, especially into wind.

 Does Troon North have a driving range?